 - Handling FCA (and PRA) Supervision and Enforcement inquiries and investigations that may affect them

 - Defending FCA (and PRA) Enforcement proceedings against them

 - Any related civil proceedings to regulatory actions

-- Considering the international regulatory dimensions especially in the US.
+- Considering the international regulatory dimensions especially with the US and Asia.

 'Withers has a prompt, very comprehensive, well-connected set of services.
 Every piece of work is dealt with promptly, efficiently and effectively.'